jmeas/effective-rent.js/README.md

 ### Motivation

 Rent is typically paid on a per-month basis, but different months have different numbers of days.
-Therefore, the amount you pay each _day_ in rent is not constant; it depends on the month.
+Therefore, the amount paid each _day_ in rent is not constant; it depends on the month.

-Contrast this with biweekly pay-checks, which are distributed every 2 weeks, and are independent of the number of days in a given month.
+Contrast this with biweekly paychecks, which are distributed every 2 weeks, and are independent of the number of days in a given month.

 The challenge that this library solves is determining how much of each paycheck goes toward your rent.
-Approximating 4 weeks (2 pay checks) per month is fine for short time scales, but is inadequate for long-term calculations.
+Approximating 4 weeks (2 pay checks) per month is fine for short time scales, but is inadequate for longer-term calculations.
 For instance, over the course of a year that approximation counts a whole extra month of rent for the year.

-This library calculates exactly how much of a given paycheck is going toward rent.
+This library calculates exactly how much of a given paycheck goes toward rent.

 ### Installation